The UK Careers Fair logo

 Factories and textile mills were in abundance and the arrival of the railway in the mid nineteenth century further boosted the city’s economy.
 Engineering and manufacturing were in full swing and was home to several important machinery manufacturers.
 Printing was also gaining popularity for Lincoln with several large printing companies operating in the area, producing a wide range of materials.

-Aviation has always played a part in the city and three major RAF bases near to Lincoln remain active and at its peak, Lincoln was one of the largest producers of aircraft globally.
-You can often watch The Red Arrows flying over Lincoln with the city being their home.
+Aviation has always played a part in the city and three major RAF bases near to Lincoln remain active.
+At its peak, Lincoln was one of the largest producers of aircraft globally.
+You can often watch The Red Arrows, based at nearby RAF Scampton, fly over their home city of Lincoln.

 In the city itself, you will find a wealth of entertainment such as theatre, museums, art, bars and cafes.
 Shopping is an exciting experience whether you stroll around the Cathedral Quarters’ cobbled streets, meander through the Cultural Quarter or enjoy the hustle and bustle of the Cornhill Centre.
 Lincoln is surrounded by countryside and the Lincolnshire coast is not too far away with fabulous seaside resorts such as Skegness and Mablethorpe.

 The city of Lincoln is both safe and friendly so it is of little surprise to find out that Lincoln was recently voted as being one of the best cities for families in the UK and the best place to live in the Midlands.
-It is an exceptional city in which to live, study and work as it offers a unique blend of historical charm and modern opportunities.
+It is an exceptional city to be in, as it offers a unique blend of historical charm and modern opportunities.

 Weekly newsletter